defenxor/dsiem/README.md

 ## Installation

 You can use Docker Compose or the release binaries to install Dsiem.
-Refer to the [Installation](/docs/Installation.md) doc for details.
+Refer to the [Installation Guide](/docs/installation.md) for details.

+## Documentation

+Currently available docs are located [Here](/docs).

 ## How to Contribute